microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/print-delete-taskdefinition.md

 Delete a **taskDefinition**.

-See the [Pull Print Overview](/graph/universal-print-concept-overview.md#extending-universal-print-to-support-pull-printing) to understand how you can use this API to add Pull Print support to Universal Print.
+See the [pull print overview](/graph/universal-print-concept-overview.md#extending-universal-print-to-support-pull-printing) to understand how you can use this API to add pull print support to Universal Print.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).